williamsnell/ws_content/content/posts/entropy/index.md

 In other words, our 1-bit channel has an entropy of 1 bit *if* the two messages 0 and 1 are equally likely.
-If one message is more likely than another, our entropy would decrease, meaning we would be transferring less useful information per bit.
+If one message is more likely than another, our entropy would decrease, meaning we would be transferring less useful information per bit, on average.

 Without proving this, we can show its consequences.
 Let's imagine our 1-bit channel now only ever sends the message *1*.
 If you will always (as in *always* always) receive the same message, you can't